Dynamic redundancy and mortality in stochastic search

-As a final note on the case of $\lambda/\mu\!=\!\alpha$, consider the large $\alpha$ limit where $\lambda\!\gg\!\mu$.
-One may initially expect the limiting results to resemble the case of frequent recruitment without mortality, which was recently studied under the nomenclature of so-called `fast immigration' \cite{tung2025first}.
+\emph{Redundant-dominance differs from no-mortality.} Setting $\lambda/\mu\!=\!\alpha$ also allows us to establish the non-trivial role of mortality on the MFPT.
+Consider the large $\alpha$ limit (\emph{i.e.}, $\lambda\!\gg\!\mu$).
+One may initially expect the limiting results to resemble the case of frequent recruitment without mortality ($\mu=0$), which was recently studied under the nomenclature of `fast immigration' \cite{tung2025first}.
 In fact this behavior is not realized.
-Rather, as illustrated in Fig.~\ref{fig:alphaone}(b), the influence of mortality always eventually manifests, causing the DRM MFPT to diverge.
-However, for modest $r$ and large $\alpha$, the DRM MFPT trend mimics that of fast immigration.
+Rather, as illustrated in Fig.~\ref{fig:alphaone}(c), the influence of mortality always eventually manifests, causing the MFPT to diverge.
+However, for modest $r$ and large $\alpha$, the MFPT trend mimics that of fast immigration.

 \emph{Discussion.---}In this \emph{Letter}, we developed a probabilistic framework to study FPTs of stochastic search with dynamic redundancy and mortality.
-By expressing the full FPT survival probability in closed form, we obtained exact and model-independent upper and lower bounds on the mean first-passage time under mild assumptions on the underlying search dynamics.
-A central result is that when recruitment and mortality occur at equal rates, the lower bound on the DRM MFPT coincides exactly with the MFPT of stochastic resetting.
-While this lower bound is global, we found that DRM can always outpace stochastic resetting even when recruitment only slightly dominates mortality for sufficiently high turnover.
-Moreover, we found the redundant-dominant limit to exhibit remarkably different behavior than the corresponding no-mortality system.
-Altogether, this work provides the first exact treatment of first-passage times in stochastic search processes characterized by the continuous recruitment and mortality of searchers, with direct relevance across physical, biological, and algorithmic systems.
+By expressing the full FPT survival probability in closed form, we obtained optimal model-independent upper and lower bounds on the MFPT under mild assumptions on the underlying search dynamics.
+A central result is that when recruitment and mortality occur at equal rates, stochastic resetting is a global lower bound for DRM.
+However, DRM can always outpace stochastic resetting even when recruitment only slightly dominates mortality for sufficiently high searcher turnover.
+We moreover found the redundant-dominant limit to exhibit remarkably different behavior than the corresponding no-mortality system.
+Altogether this work provides the first exact treatment of FPTs of stochastic search processes characterized by the continuous recruitment and mortality of searchers, with direct relevance across physical, biological, and algorithmic systems.